Invoice Discounting vs. Business Loans: A Quick Guide

 Most businesses inevitably face cash crunches during their lifespans.
-This usually happens due to a dearth of funds required to keep the business running for a period till they receive payments from clients.
+This usually happens due to a dearth of funds required to keep the business running for a period until they receive payments from clients.
 Though this time period is only a short one, usually anywhere between 30-90 days, it’s implication is far greater as the lack of funds to cover operational costs can make or break a growing business.

 To tide over such lean periods, a business can opt for financing options available in the market, the most obvious of which is a business loan.
-A possible way around this problem is to avail a loan from banks or financial institutions that help businesses with their short-term operational costs, expansion goals, upgrading equipment, etc. It creates a “line of credit” for businesses that they can tap into to keep their businesses afloat till they receive payments from their clients for services/products delivered.
+A possible way around this problem is to avail of a loan from banks or financial institutions that help businesses with their short-term operational costs, expansion goals, upgrading equipment, etc. It creates a “line of credit” for businesses that they can tap into to keep their businesses afloat until they receive payments from their clients for services/products delivered.
 By taking care of their immediate capital requirements, the company can then focus on their growth and generating capital.

 Unfortunately, it has been observed that smaller businesses or SME’s in India generally find it difficult to gain access to loans due to the risks associated with a smaller business for the bank and rampant corruption in certain sectors of the government.
 The gap between the funding requirements in India and their availability as wide as INR 2.9 trillion according to a report by the International Finance Corporation!

 Traditional banking systems haven’t kept pace with the changing trends while the business world found out alternative financing solutions such as invoice discounting to address these problems.
 Invoice or bill discounting is a practice where businesses sell their accounts receivables (invoices) to raise funds for their working capital requirements.
 Not only is it easier to access funds through invoice discounting, but is also quicker when compared to business loans.
 Businesses usually are given around 80% of their invoice value in one go in 2-3 days.